 My eyes sting as I picture my kids huddled together on the stairs swatting away tears.
 This sharpened my focus.
 We needed a happier path.

 I tried saving my marriage with counseling, talking, pleading, and eventually screaming and crying.
 Nothing helped.
 My husband is a good person, but we stumbled into a toxic marriage.
 I needed to end my marriage and model a happier life for my kids.
 But how?

 Naively I had left a promising technology career 18 years earlier to raise our kids and support my husband’s career.
 Now the thought of returning to the workforce and supporting us terrified me, but I couldn’t let these fears stop my journey.

-Could I create a sunny path filled with peace, love and happiness?
+Could I create a happy path with stepstones of peace, love, and happiness?

 I took my first step into a hopeful future and filed for divorce.
-Next I found Frank Clayton and his Happiness 101 Class.
-Frank taught me that happiness benefits family, relationships, health, creativity and workplace, and this knowledge made me eager to become happier.
+Next, I found Frank Clayton and his Happiness 101 Class.
+Frank taught me that happiness benefits family, relationships, health, creativity, and the workplace, and this knowledge made me eager to become happier.
 As my divorce proceeded, Frank suggested “stop making messes and fix old messes.”
 Thank you for the reality check.

 Also a weekly support group helped me process my stormy emotions ( email me for more info).
 I discovered I needed make amends, but would anyone forgive me?

 Fixing My Messes